 If you are traveling by your own vehicle then the trip can be easily done over a weekend.
 If however trekking is on your mind then you will need at least 3 days for the journey.

-What to do at Prashar Lake
+Things to do at Prashar Lake

 Absolutely nothing and this is why you should come here.
 Spend some time just walking around leisurely in the lap of Himalayas and absolute silence.
 There is only one thing to do here; enjoy the natural beauty and peace around you.